-Lying on your side with your lower knee bent for stability, pull your upper heel in towards your buttocks until a comfortable stretch is felt in the front of your thigh.
-Hold onto your ankle and not your foot.
+Lying on your side with your lower knee bent for stability, pull your upper heel in toward buttocks until a comfortable stretch is felt in front of thigh.
+Hold on the ankle and not the foot.
 A towel can be used if you are unable to reach your leg.